Add some serious zip to your barbecue with this ketchup and vinegar based sauce.

 The debate over whether ketchup belongs in barbecue sauce has caused many a shouting match and even stirred a raucous debate in the North Carolina legislature.
 Some recipes omit the sugar, but I think it rounds out the flavor.
 Using apple juice is also a veer from the standard, but I stole the idea from my favorite North Carolina sauce, George’s, made in Nashville, NC.
 It really adds depth.
 Since it is mostly vinegar, it keeps a long time in the fridge.

-Prep.
-Whisk together all the ingredients and let them sit for at least three hours to allow the flavors to meld.
+- Prep.
+Whisk together all the ingredients and let them sit for at least three hours in the fridge to allow the flavors to meld.
 Overnight is better.
 A week is best.